About Dr. Carbone

 Dr. Carbone’s Career Accomplishments

-For 14 years, Dr. Carbone studied a mesothelioma epidemic that occurred in Cappadocia, Turkey, researching his hypothesis that a person’s genetics could make them more susceptible to mesothelioma.
+For 14 years, he studied a mesothelioma epidemic that occurred in Cappadocia, Turkey, researching his hypothesis that a person’s genetics could make them more susceptible to mesothelioma.

-Dr. Carbone and his colleague Dr. Haining Yang ultimately discovered the mesothelioma gene, BAP1, which can mutate and cause epidemics of mesothelioma in specific families.
+Dr. Carbone and his colleague, Dr. Haining Yang, ultimately discovered the mesothelioma gene, BAP1, which can mutate and cause epidemics of mesothelioma in specific families.
 After discovering the BAP1 gene, Dr. Carbone and Dr. Yang identified the protein HMBG1 as the protein that allows mesothelioma to grow.

 He has since identified additional sources of potential carcinogens and helped create the “International Conference on Mesothelioma in Populations Exposed to Naturally Occurring Asbestiform Fibers” to help the nation better understand and eliminate the use of these carcinogens.

-Awards & Honours
+Awards & Honors

-- INNOVATOR Award for International Collaboration in Cancer Research – Landon Foundation
+- INNOVATOR Award for International Collaboration in Cancer Research, Landon Foundation

 - Knight of the Republic of Italy (Cavaliere della Repubblica)